FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md

 7. **Right click** to bring up the context menu.
 Choose [**Rotate (Q)**](../tool-library/placing-and-modifying-objects/rotate.md).

+    ![](./images/eab003c6-c95c-4003-9068-0eb43f41a263.png)

-8. Move the Rotate widget to the bottom left corner of the rectangle.
+8. The Rotate widget appears.
+Move the Rotate widget to the bottom left corner of the rectangle.
 It will snap to the corner.
 Hit the Tab key and input **9 degrees counter clockwise**.

-    ![](./images/eab003c6-c95c-4003-9068-0eb43f41a263.png)

 7. **Right click** on the **ground plane** and choose [**Set Axes (SZ)**](../tool-library/world-axes.md).
 Move the axis to the bottom left corner of the of the image plane.
 Move the axis so that it is alinged to the angle of the plane.
 The ground plan grid is now aligned to the image – which will make 3D sketching much easier.